 The Board reviewed the performance of the Fund for the three-month, one-year, three-year and since inception periods ended September 30, 2023.
-These returns were compared to the returns of recently organized closed-end funds ("CEFS") and all other National Municipal CEFs identified by FUSE (collectively, the "Peer Universe").
-The Board considered the Fund's net asset value ("NAV") and market price returns relative to the returns for the funds in the Peer Universe, noting that on a NAV basis, the Fund had performed in-line with the median of the Peer Universe for the three-month period, underperformed the median for the one-year period and outperformed the median for the three-year and since-inception periods ended September 30, 2023.
-They also observed that, on a market price basis, the Fund had outperformed the median of the Peer Universe for the three-month, one-year, three-year and since inception periods ended September 30, 2023.
-The Directors also noted that the Fund had underperformed its benchmark index for the three-month, one-year and three-year periods ended September 30, 2023 and outperformed its benchmark index for the since inception period ended September 30, 2023.
+These returns were compared to the returns of recently organized closed-end funds ("CEFs") and all other National Municipal CEFs identified by FUSE (collectively, the "Peer Universe").
+The Board considered the Fund's net asset value ("NAV")

+and market price returns relative to the returns for the funds in the Peer Universe, noting that on both a NAV and market price basis, the Fund had outperformed the median of the Peer Universe for the one-year, three-year and since inception periods ended September 30, 2023.
+The Directors also considered that the Fund had outperformed the median of the Peer Universe on a market price basis for the three-month period ended September 30, 2023 and had performed in line with the median of the Peer Universe on a NAV basis for the same period.
+The Directors also noted that the Fund had underperformed its benchmark index for the three-month, one-year and since inception periods ended September 30, 2023 but had outperformed its benchmark index for the three-year period ended September 30, 2023.